terwer/siyuan-plugin-publisher/README.md

 **This tip will be removed after the stable release.**

+## Recent critical updates and bug fixes

+- Urgently fix the error problem that may be caused by the first opening
+- Support for Yuque, Cnblogs, Metaweblog, TypeEcho, WordPress
+- Experience optimization to prevent duplicate submissions
+- Fixed missing general release parameters
+- Fixed an issue where menu loading order issues may not be displayed
+- Multi-platform distribution needs to consider synchronizing and updating Siyuan notes
+- Fixed an issue where there could be an error in editing articles
+- Fixed the wrong issue of Lark Preview link
+- Added extended menu
+- Warehouse synchronization
+- Plug-in widget source code merging
+- Fixed missing plugin package
+- Fixed the error issue of the Yuque client
+- Added Vercel and NGINX build support

 ## Compatibility of Origin notes

 This plugin supports almost all devices and platforms of Siyuan Note, and the specific compatibility is as follows: